 As expected, Chicago out-shot Connecticut from the field and from the 3-point line but lost the rebounding battle 40-21; the Sky also made 14 fewer free throws.
 Although unsurprising to see the Sun get to the free-throw line, their 93.1-percent (27-of-29) conversion of extra shots was; the Sun were a league-last 75.5-percent shooting from the charity stripe in the regular season.
 Thomas, who has torn labra in both shoulders, shot 68.6 percent during the regular season, but went 8-of-9 on Tuesday.

 Bonner backed up Thomas with 23 points and 12 rebounds while Allie Quigley paced Chicago with 19 points.

 The Sun advance to play the No. 3 Los Angeles Sparks at 9 p.m.
 ET on Thursday (ESPN2) in a rematch of the 2019 semifinals, a series Connecticut swept.
 The Sparks, however, swept the Sun in the 2020 regular season.

 The Sky lost key players Diamond DeShields and Azurá Stevens late in the season.
-With those two reuniting with Quigley, Courtney Vandersloot, Kahleah Copper and possibly free agent Cheyenne Parker, the Sky have a chance to stay a dominant, contending team.
+With those two reuniting with Quigley, Courtney Vandersloot, Kahleah Copper and possibly free agent Cheyenne Parker, the Sky have a chance to remain a contending team.